Albigensian Crusade: French royal intervention

 In November 1225, the Council of Bourges convened to deal with the Cathar heresy.
-At the council, Raymond VII, like his father, was excommunicated.
+At the council, Raymond VII, like his father previously, was excommunicated.
 The council gathered a thousand churchmen to authorize a tax on their annual incomes, the "Albigensian tenth", to support the Crusade, though permanent reforms intended to fund the papacy in perpetuity foundered.

 Louis VIII headed the new crusade.
 He took the cross in January 1226.
 His army assembled at Bourges in May.
 While the exact number of troops present is unknown, it was certainly the largest force ever sent against the Cathars.
 Louis set out with his army in June.
 The Crusaders captured once more the towns of Béziers, Carcassonne, Beaucaire, and Marseille, this time with no resistance.
 However, Avignon, nominally under the rule of the German emperor, did resist, refusing to open its gates to the French troops.
 Not wanting to storm the well-fortified walls of the town, Louis settled in for a siege.
 A frontal assault that August was fiercely beaten back.
 Finally, in early September, the town surrendered, agreeing to pay 6,000 marks and destroy its walls.
 The town was occupied on 9 September.
 No killing or looting took place.
 Louis VIII died in November and was succeeded by the child king Louis IX.
 But Queen-regent Blanche of Castile allowed the crusade to continue under Humbert V de Beaujeu.
 Labécède fell in 1227 and Vareilles in 1228.
 At that time, the Crusaders once again besieged Toulouse.
 While doing so, they systematically laid waste to the surrounding landscape: uprooting vineyards, burning fields and farms, and slaughtering livestock.
 Eventually, the city was retaken.
 Raymond did not have the manpower to intervene.

 Eventually, Queen Blanche offered Raymond VII a treaty recognizing him as ruler of Toulouse in exchange for his fighting the Cathars, returning all church property, turning over his castles and destroying the defences of Toulouse.
 Moreover, Raymond had to marry his daughter Joan to Louis' brother Alphonse of Poitiers, with the couple and their heirs obtaining Toulouse after Raymond's death, and the inheritance reverting to the king.
 Raymond agreed and signed the Treaty of Paris at Meaux on 12 April 1229.

 Historian Daniel Power notes that the fact that Peter of Vaux-de-Cernay's Historia Albigensis, which many historians of the crusade rely heavily upon, was published only in 1218 leaves a shortage of primary source material for events after that year.
-As such, there is more difficulty in discerning the nature of various events during the subsequent time period.
+Accordingly, there is more difficulty in discerning the nature of various events during the subsequent time period.